A Little History

-Until the 1930s, three Yoho brothers, Frank, Oscar and William, operated a general store in Solsberry.
-Their store was destroyed by fire in 1933.
-The current Yoho General Store building was constructed in 1934.
-Otis Sullivan operated in a general store in this building until 1939.
+Until the 1930s, three Yoho brothers, Frank, Oscar and William, operated a general store in Solsberry, IN.
+Unfortunately, the store was destroyed by a fire in 1933.
+The current Yoho General Store was constructed in 1934.
+Otis Sullivan operated the general store until 1939.
 From 1940-1944, the building housed the Rotha Sim’s Rainbow Store.
-In 1944, townsmen Wayne Sherrow and Fred Cooksey operated a store.
-In 1947, Dwight “Cotton” Yoho bought out Cooksey.
-The store operated as Sherrow-Yoho until 1950 when Yoho bought out Sherrow.
-In 1950, the name changed to Yoho’s General Store.
+In 1944, townsmen Wayne Sherrow and Fred Cooksey operated the store.
+Then, in 1947, Dwight “a.k.a.
+Cotton” Yoho bought out Cooksey.
+The store operated as Sherrow-Yoho until 1950 when Yoho bought out Sherrow and renamed it the Yoho General Store.

 Throughout its history, the Yoho General Store has been a gathering place for Solsberry residents and visitors alike.
 In the past, the Masonic Lodge and Eastern Star organizations met on the second floor.
-County records show that the Lodge paid the second floor taxes and the store paid the first floor taxes.

 Today, the store offers a dining area serving deli-style breakfast, lunch, and dinner, including the popular Yoho hand-scooped ice cream.
 Other goods, such as produce and necessity items, as well as gasoline are available making it an ideal one-stop location!